jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/manual.rst

 The main steps to set up a dVRK are:

+* **Hardware setup** - :ref:`The hardware setup section <setup>`
+  describes the few hardware modifications required and physical connections between the controllers and the arms as well as between the controllers and the PC.

 * **Compile the software with ROS** - This has to be performed once per user, and each user should maintain their own version of the software in their home directory.
 The core software for the dVRK